 - 1. Applicant Requesting Funding.
-Complete name of agency requesting funding. - 2.
+Complete legal name of agency requesting funding. - 2.
 CDBG/HOME Request.
-List the dollar amount of funds requested. - 3.
-Total Program amount.
-Enter the total funding of the program for FY 2010-11. - 4.
+List the dollar amount of funds requested. - Total Program amount.
+Enter the total funding of the program for FY 2011-12. - 4.
 Program Title.
 Indicate the title of the program. - 5.
-Program Address.
-List the project address where the activities will occur and where the services are provided.
-The address may be different from the agency address. - 6.
+Program Site Address.
+List the project site address where the activities will occur and where the services are provided.
+The site address may be different from the agency address. - 6.
 City of El Cajon Priority Number.
 Enter the priority number from the CDBG Fact Sheet.
-Priorities are listed on Page 11 of the application. - 7.
-Describe the Agency mission/ purpose.
-Provide overview of agency's service purpose. - 8.
+Priorities are listed on Page 10 of the application. - 7.
+Describe the Agency mission/purpose.
+Provide an overview of agency's service purpose. - 8.
 Organizational Chart and Board of Directors.
-Attach both and label Attachment 1: Organizational Chart & Board of Directors. - 9.
+Attach both and label attachments clearly. - 9.
 Mailing Address.
 Enter the agency's complete mailing address. - 10.
 Agency Contact Person.
 Enter the name of the person that will be the key point of contact for the proposal whom city staff will direct all follow up questions and written correspondences.
-This person should have the authority to answer questions and receive written correspondence from the City of El Cajon related to the grant. - 11(a) Year Incorporated.
-Indicate the year in which the Agency was incorporated. - 11(b) 501(c)3 Status.
-Indicate whether or not the Agency has 501(c)3 status. - 12.
+This person should have the authority to answer questions and receive written correspondence from the City of El Cajon related to the grant. - 11.
+Year Incorporated and 501(c)3 Status.
+Indicate the year in which the agency was incorporated and whether or not the agency has been granted 501(c)3 status. - 12.
 Faith-Based Organizations.
 Please indicate if the agency is faith based.
 This information is used for tracking purposes only, and will not impact the proposal eligibility.